Gowerlabs/lumomat/README.md

     'A'
 ```

-And the channel data for this channel
+And the channel data for this channel:

 ```
 >> data.chn_data(idx(1)).'